 I love her authentic Swahili language.
-She is one of the few Swahili natural hairstyle vlogs (hoping there are other Tanzanian natural hair YouTube channels).
-There’s a video on Nziga style and Hakuna Matata style.
+She is one of the few Swahili hairstyles vlogs (there must be other Tanzanian natural hair YouTube channels).
+There’s a video on Nziga style and Hakuna Matata style, two popular Swahili hairstyles for natural hair.
 Visit her channel to learn.

-Her tutorial about using ginger and onion for hair growth is one of my favourites.
+Her tutorial about using ginger and onion for hair growth is one of my favorites.
 Watch it to find out if the two ingredients work.

 She talks about gels for natural hair, protective styles, box braids and more.
 One of her top videos is a tutorial about styling a high puff for 4C short hair.
 I just had to embed it for you here.

 Which other natural hair YouTube channels do you love that we can add to this list?

 Our hair is beautiful.
 Its texture makes it so versatile that you can braid, loc or comb it into many fancy hairstyles.
 Do you know how else we know it is beautiful?
 Imagine hair so unique that there are online natural hair groups globally, all advocating for us to love our curls.
 Styling 4c hair every morning is stressful, but with the right products and styling ideas, you will have enjoyable mornings.

 I love changing my hairstyles because it always gives me a new look and new style.
 Am not a barber, but I have worked with one who focused on giving good and classic hairstyles.
 I even try to create some of my own and makes people and myself look Good.
 I have designed a lot of interesting hairstyles for some people myself and they really appreciate it.